GoodModsLab-Official/GoodModsLab/README.md

 ## Getting Acacia / Documentation
 There is no need to install Acacia on your device.
 It's enough to have a launcher GoodModsLab.
 To get started with acacia, just install your favorite development environment.
 However, for a start, we recommend using our editor with syntax highlighting, for familiarization.
 Our tools and development environment will help you create a project for Acacia.

+See our __[website](https://goodmodslab-official.github.io)__ for instructions on how to get started with this, or read our wiki:
+* Project creation for Acacia
+* Simple mod
+* Tutorials and demos